ajdhefley/suite-slimmer-angular/README.md

 # suite-slimmer-angular

-Eliminates boilerplate code for Angular test files, making them much simpler and smaller.

-* Provides an elegant method-chaining API
+Streamlines Angular testing.

-* Encapsulates test module setup
+* Encapsulates test module setup, reducing code duplication and boilerplate
-* Streamlines dependency mocking by generating providers and replacing functions with spies behind the scenes
-* Executes additional optimizations (such as purging stylesheets/assets between tests, and configuring the test module only once per suite)
-* Injects tested class and mocks directly into each test, no need for managing global variables
+* Injects tested class and mocked dependencies directly into each test, no need for managing global variables
+* Mocks and spies on dependencies dynamically so you don't have to do it yourself
-* Provides mocks for Window, Document, and Location objects out of the box
+* Provides fully spyable mocks for `window`, `document`, and `location` out of the box
-* Reduces the amount of test code that needs to be written, read, and maintained
-* Greatly increases developer productivity with less time spent on tests
+* Executes hidden optimizations such as configuring the test module only once per suite
-* Can easily be introduced into existing projects without disruption
+* Easily phased into existing projects with no additional configuration required

 ## Usage